ikarus97/ikarus97.github.io/_posts/2021-10-06-psyco-pass.md

 > What needs to be done is done by those capable of doing it.

-Law enforcement must be just for all, but should not be a mere mechanical execution of law.
+Law enforcement must be just for all, but should be more than a mechanical execution of law.